-- Deadlines and late work: Check upcoming deadlines regularly.
-All deadlines are posted there.
-A short grace period is given for essays and some other assignments. - Note that plagiarism results in a zero for any assignment and could lead to discipline by the college which could not only dismissal form the class but also permanent expulsion from IVC. - Also note that the instructor reserves the right to assign a grade of zero to any assignments if the quality of writing is not similar to the quality of writing shown in the final exam.
+- Note that plagiarism results in a zero for any assignment and could lead to discipline by the college which could not only dismissal form the class but also permanent expulsion from IVC. - Also note that the instructor reserves the right to assign a grade of zero to any assignments if the quality of writing throughout the semester is not similar to the quality of writing shown in the final exam.